-The project intrusiveness noise levels were established for identified residential Noise Catchment Areas (NCAs) across the entire Investigation Area during the baseline noise analysis for Stage 1 of the Masterplan.
-The structure plan has narrowed down the residential NCAs which may potentially be impacted.
-The relevant NCAs are discussed in further detail in Section 3 of this report.
+The project intrusiveness noise levels were established for identified residential receivers across the entire Investigation Area during the baseline noise analysis for Stage 1 of the Masterplan.
+The structure plan has narrowed down the residential receivers which may potentially be impacted.